shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 {% endcode %}

-After all that is done, you can access this Twig function within your plugin.
+Once done, you can access this `TwigFunction` within your plugin.

 ### Use twig function in template